 Briefly, our immune system is like a car with an accelerator to speed it up and brakes to slow it down.
-Pathogens stimulate the immune system so it can protect us from disease and probiotics (friendly bacteria) slow it down when there is no infection.
-Like the car, our immune system is designed to be parked most of the time by the brake — our probiotics.
+Pathogens stimulate the immune system so it can protect us from disease, and probiotics (friendly bacteria) slow it down when there is no infection.
+Like the car, our immune system stays calm most of the time with the brake — our probiotics applied.
 The beneficial bacteria send chemicals to our immune system to signal peacetime.
 This interaction benefits both the probiotics and the host so that they can live peacefully.
 Pathogens and the damage they cause in our body are natural accelerators of our immune system.

 Without enough probiotics, the immune system will be out of control, like a car with no brakes.
 The consequences are allergies and autoimmune diseases.

 Therefore, when a baby comes to the world, the first thing to do is apply natural brakes to their immune system so that they can have a calm life ahead.
 The peace agreement between probiotics and our immune system is the grand foundation for a peaceful life.

 They will need those brakes every place where the immune system is at work, such as the gut, airway, and skin.
-Different probiotics are needed in each of these locations.
+Different probiotics fulfill the need in each of these locations.
 These different probiotics use different nutrition available to them to produce chemicals that calm down the immune system.

-Many parents might worry that if their baby’s immune system is calmed down, they might get sick.
+Many parents might worry that if their baby’s immune system calms down, they might get sick.
 Do not worry.
 These interactions are limited by space and time.
-And the immune system is ready to jump into action in a timely manner when infection happens.
+And the immune system is ready to jump into action promptly when infection happens.

 Restoration of those traditional practices is a way to reduce allergies for children.

 Mothers are the natural suppliers of beneficial bacteria.
 Traditionally, close interactions between mother and infant at the start of life facilitate the transmission of probiotics between even if the mother is unaware that it is happening.